Track Infant Development: An Overview of the Bayley Scales

 What milestones are assessed in a baby milestones chart?

-A baby milestones chart typically includes important developmental markers such as rolling over, sitting up, crawling, walking, and saying first words, which help track an infant's progress in various domains like motor skills, language, and social-emotional development.
+A baby milestones chart typically includes important developmental markers such as rolling over, sitting up, crawling, walking, and saying first words.
+These markers help track an infant's progress in various domains, such as motor skills, language, and social-emotional development.

 How does the Bayley scale measure cognitive development in infants?